Urinary tract infection (UTI) in children

 • drowsiness.

 Testing your child's urine is the only way to know for sure if they have a UTI.
-Your family doctor can arrange a urine test for your child.
+Your healthcare provider can arrange a urine test for your child.

 Antibiotics are the main treatment for UTIs.
 Treatment is usually for 3–7 days.
-This depends on several factors, including how unwell your child is and whether they have any kidney problems.
+This depends on several factors, including how unwell your child is and whether they have underlying kidney problems.

 Your child's symptoms should start to improve after 48 hours of antibiotic treatment.